 The development of a method for improving a targeted unit of instruction that combines steps of instructional design with elements of a cognitively-based framework of learn- ing and is particularly suited for the design of computing instruction, and

-The illustration and evaluation the method by applying it to a unit of instruction on collection-based iteration in a introductory computing class.
+The illustration and evaluation of the method as applied to a unit of instruction on collection-based iteration in a introductory computing class.

 The audience for this paper are instructors seeking an approach- able and effort-conscious way of improving a specific part of their course.
 We believe the method is approachable; while it does require some reading and preparation, it does not require extraordinary training or overly sophisticated statistical analysis.
 The method is effort-conscious, requiring a modest time investment.
 We esti- mate that creating the assessment instruments (the first step of the method) took three of the co-authors one full week of effort, so con- servatively one person-month.
 The analysis step took four of the co-authors less than a week to conduct.
 Again, a person-month of effort.
 Finally, the method is (at least in our view and use) focused on a “unit” of instruction (i.e., a single topic) which in our case was a unit lasting four class days on the topic of collection-based iteration.
 While the method can be used to incrementally improve an entire course one unit at a time, we realize that in practice not all units in a course may require improvement.
 Rather, especially critical or under-performing units can be targeted.
 This work also makes a partial contribution toward the development of a concept inventory [10, 11], specifically for the topic of iteration.